sush5591/NASSCOM--VSD-SOC-design/README.md

 ![image](https://github.com/user-attachments/assets/57113e78-7302-4ee6-9c26-ab573eeb3d06)

-For Floorplan to run smoothly, as a designer we should take care of some switches, that makes changes to the floorplan when changed.
-For example Utilization factor and aspect ratio are also part of switches.
-Designer should cross check these switches before initializing floorplan whether they are alligned with the project or not.
-Below image shows different types of switches in floorplan stage.
+For a smooth floorplan process, designers need to manage certain switches that influence the floorplan configuration.
+For example, switches such as the utilization factor and aspect ratio play a role in determining the floorplan's dimensions and layout.
+Designers should carefully review these switches to ensure they align with the project's requirements before initializing the floorplan.
+The image below illustrates the various types of switches used in the floorplan stage.

     % run_floorplan